radiantearth/stac-spec/README.md

 The [SpatioTemporal Asset Metadata](https://github.com/radiantearth/stam-spec) specification defines the core fields that all assets must make available for searching in a catalog.
-Vendors can extend those core fields for the metadata they want to make available, and the community is starting to define shared extensions, with 'earth observation' (satellite imagery) being the first one.
+Vendors can extend those core fields for the metadata they want to make available, and the community is starting to define shared extensions, with 'electro-optical' being the first one.
 This repo contains the [STAC Item](item-spec/item-spec.md) definition, which is the primary json extension of STAM, so it can evolve with the rest of the STAC spec more easily.
 The STAM repo retains the abstract definition, and may evolve to contain other extensions.